andreterceiro/dio-mobile-meu-tudo--flexibility-and-responsivity-in-react-native/README.md

 - Please do not think that is the same of **AlignItems**;
 - Use it wth **FlexWrap**;
 - Use it in th father container;
+- It determines how the elements will be positioned in the secondary axis;

 # Repository related to the classes